Spirits offer unique 10 man buffs to your squad and allow you to significantly contribute to your squad.

 Go into as soon as the boon strip has happened to give your allies 25 stacks of Might.

 Try to watch your party members that are doing cannons, as they will return with very low Might.
 Make sure to use your as they return.

-Always keep an eye out for Heavy Bombs as it will probably be your job, and the kiter's, to kick them away
+Always keep an eye out for Heavy Bombs as it will probably be your job to kick them away

 When adds are pulled in, in a power setup, you can Blind them with .